 2. Unsubsidized Stafford Loan, which does not require students to demonstrate financial need.
 Students must repay this loan in its entirety, including interest.

 You must first complete the Free Application for Federal Student Aid (FAFSA) and elect that you are interested in receiving a student loan.
-Once your financial aid file is complete with BSCTC you will be offered a loan for the semester in which you are enrolled.
-At that time it is your responsibility to accept the offer on your Student PeopleSoft Account.
-Upon accepting a Direct Loan, you must visit www.StudentLoans.gov and complete both of the following before your loan will completely process:
+Once your financial aid file is complete with BSCTC, you must log into your Student Self Service account and go to the Loan Request link in the Financial Aid area and complete the process.
+After requesting a Direct Loan, you must visit www.StudentLoans.gov and complete both of the following before your loan will completely process:

 You receive a six-month grace period before starting repayment on Direct Loans after dropping below half-time study, graduation from college, or leaving school for other reasons.